amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 12. Save the Lambda
 13. Scroll to the top of the page and copy the ARN for the lambda.

+# Part 4: Replace static rules with dynamic rules in the Video on Demand on AWS solution

 ## Replace the **profiler** lambda in **Process** step function with the **mediainfoRuleEngineProfiler** lambda.

 Now that we know our new **mediainfoRuleEngineProfiler** lambda is working, let's test it in the Video on Demand on AWS workflow.
 We'll replace the **Profiler** lambda in the **Process** step function with the new lambda.

 1. Once again, open the **Step functions->State machines** AWS console page.
-2. Find the `{VOD stack}-Process` step function and click on the link to go to the **Details** page.
+2. Find the `reinvent-vod-process` step function and click on the link to go to the **Details** page.
-3. Click on the **Definitions** tab in the lower panel of the page.
+3. Click on the **Definition** tab in the lower panel of the page.

     ![definition page](../images/process-state-machine-definition.png)

 4. Click the **Edit** button at the top of the page.
-5. To replace the Profiler lambda in the **Process** state machine, we will simply copy the ARN for our new lambda and use it as the new value for the States["Profiler"]["Resource"] JSON element.
+5. To replace the Profiler lambda in the **Process** state machine, we will simply copy the ARN for our new lambda and use it as the new value for the **States['Profiler']['Resource']** JSON element.
 6. Click **Save**
-7. Save this page for the test step below.
+7. Save this page in a broswer tab to use in the test step below.

 ## Test the end to end workflow